What is WordPress?

 A fresh installation of WordPress comes with the latest default themes.
 In the following example, the Twenty Twenty-Two theme is activated.

 Clicking the “Add New” button at the top of the screen will take you to the theme directory.
-Read our overview of installing a WordPress theme for more information.
+Read our guide to installing a WordPress theme for more information.

 Most themes come with a collection of template files which are saved on your server.
 These files are an important part of a WordPress theme because they contain the different aspects of the page, such as the main menu’s shape and style, what’s included in the footer, the sidebar’s design, and whether or not posts will include a comments section.
 Fortunately, if you choose a theme which suits your niche and needs, you can largely ignore these files.